racheldmarron/jate-the-pwa/README.md

 https://intense-lowlands-60151.herokuapp.com/

 ## Overview
 Using PWA criteria and IndexedDB API, this application is a text editor that runs in the browser.
-The application is also able to function offline.
+The application is also able to function offline by installing it to your local computer.

 ## User Story
 ```md